marina601/discover-malta/README.md

 ####  Discover Malta travel site is a great way to meet these needs because:
 -	The site has been designed with the user experience in mind, from easy navigation, responsive design to user feedback guiding them every step of the way.
 -	Discover Malta trips can be searched by key words or categories giving the user freedom to explore their desired destination
+-   The user is also able to sort trips by different cretirias like (price, reviews, family friendly and duration)
+-   Once the user is logged in, they will be able to shorlist trips and view them in their profile
 -	Easy and quick checkout process with instant email confirmation
 -	User may access their tickets via Profile portal
+-   Login procedure is designed with user goals in mind, allowing the user to login with their email address, reset password and update their profile.

 ### Client Goals